JeffHerb/coreui/src/cui/components/modal/src/docs/index.md

 There are two ways to hide a modal depending on whether you stored a reference to it.

-To store a reference to the modal retreive the data from the button `var myModal = $('#button').data('modal');`
+To store a reference to the modal retrieve the data from the button `var myModal = $('#button').data('modal');`

 With the stored reference, call `myModal.hideModal()`.